KristianColville1/kristians-cool-shop/DatabaseDesignDocument.md

 - Attributes are only applicable to products classified as clothing
 - Supports detailed product specifications for fashion items

+**Conceptual Attributes**:

+Specialised attributes for clothing products:

+- **ProductID**: Links to the parent Product entity, serving as both primary key and foreign key to maintain the generalisation relationship.
+- **Size**: The garment size (S, M, L, XL, etc.), essential for customers to select properly fitting items.
+- **Color**: The primary colour of the clothing item, important for customer preference and visual identification.
+- **Material**: Fabric composition (cotton, polyester, wool, etc.), helping customers with material preferences and care requirements.
+- **CareInstructions**: Washing and maintenance guidelines, ensuring customers can properly care for their garments.

 </details>

 <details>